 $ ssh-keygen Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/tony/.ssh/id_rsa): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /Users/tony/.ssh/id_rsa.
 Your public key has been saved in /Users/tony/.ssh/id_rsa.pub.
 The key fingerprint is: SHA256:Gcr+WDlev6fopWmh643m/iGOW8ZHGcp89WFkJr5fEhk tony@mac The key's randomart image is: +---[RSA 2048]----+ | .
 E | | . = o | | . . o = | | . + + + + o | | o S + . o .| | . . +. . o | | .
 O.+.. . | | XoB.B . | | +*X=B ++ | +----[SHA256]-----+

-The randomart image is a representation of the key that you may or may not want to recall.
+The randomart image shown above is a representation of the key that you may wish to recall.
 If you add VisualHostKey=yes to your .ssh/config file, then you'll see a unique image each time you log into a particular remote machine.
-This could help guard against trusting a compromised remote machine that had been swapped out and always accepts your login in an attempt to gain additional information.
-This is similar to what some banks and brokerage houses deploy, which require you to recognize an image as a safeguard.
+This could help guard against trusting a compromised remote machine that had been swapped out and always accepts your login in an attempt to steal your data.
+The image is similar to what some banks and brokerage houses deploy, which require you to recognize an image as a safeguard when logging in.

-Back to the key pairs: We generated two files in our .ssh directory
+ssh-keygen generated two files in our local .ssh directory

 - id_rsa.pub: public key